 For further information about anonymised analytics, see the Privacy Impact Assessment on the Privacy and security page.

 Why has my phone stopped being able to scan QR codes?

-If you could previously scan the official QR codes with NZ COVID Tracer but this has stopped working, it's likely you don't have the latest version installed on your phone.
+If your phone has stopped being able to scan the official QR codes, it's likely you don't have the latest version of NZ COVID Tracer installed on your phone.
 Please follow the instructions set out above on how to manually update NZ COVID Tracer.

 Please do not uninstall and reinstall NZ COVID Tracer as this will delete your digital diary.